Is the Roblox gaming app safe for kids?

 - If your child has not set their age to the correct setting you can change their age back to under 13+ with your consent.
 See Here;

-- Also make sure your child doesn’t reveal personal information in settings/Account Info.
+- Also make sure your child doesn’t reveal personal information in Settings -> Account Info. where there is a “Personal” data box where users can describe themselves.

 But, circumvention is so easy, since Roblox allows new account creation so that kids can just create a new account.